bespinian/blog/content/posts/configure-front-end-apps-with-environment-variables-on-cloud-foundry.md

 ## Use Cases

 You can use this method to configure different environments your app might be running in.
-E.g. you might use a different API server for your integration environment than for your production environment.
+E.g., you might use a different API server for your integration environment than for your production environment.

 Alternatively, you could use it to toggle feature flags dynamically to do [A/B testing](https://en.wikipedia.org/wiki/A/B_testing) or a [canary release](https://martinfowler.com/bliki/CanaryRelease.html).

-I'm sure there are many more use cases but the main thing is, that this method allows you to have the single build job and then deploy that build to many different environments.
+I'm sure there are many more use cases, but the main thing is, that this method allows you to have the single build job and then deploy that build to many environments.

-Many thanks to [@mkretz](https://github.com/mkretz) for the inspiration for this post!
+Many thanks to [Mathis Kretz](https://github.com/mkretz) for the inspiration for this post!